Nivl/go-rest-tools/router/params/README.md

 Use `default:"my_value"` to set a default value.
 The default value will be use if nothing is found in the payload or if the provided value is an empty string.

+## Custom Validator

+You can add a custom validator by implementing `params.CustomValidation`.

 ## Examples